S0rrow/SimilarPatchIdentifier/README.md

     - [cpanminus](https://metacpan.org/pod/App::cpanminus)
     - [Defects4J](https://github.com/rjust/defects4j)
     - [SDKMAN!](https://sdkman.io/)
-        - JDK 17
+        - JDK 17 : Used to compile `ChangeCollector` and `Longest Common sub-vector Extractor`
-        - JDK 8
+        - JDK 8 : Used by Defects4J Framework
-        - Maven
+        - Maven : Used by ConFix
-        - Gradle
+        - Gradle : Used by `ChangeCollector`,`Longest Common sub-vector Extractor` and Defects4J Framework

 ### How to generate the Change Vector Pool
 - `Change Collector` is a submodule of `SPI` which is responsible for generating the change vector pool.